Tralee Town Park: History

 The park is situated on the site of the old castle demesne which was built by the Denny family in the 17th and 18th Century.
 In 1826 the castle was demolished to make way for the construction of Denny Street.
-Edward Denny subsequently landscaped the area remaining from the castle by planting trees, laying down gravel paths and constructing an ornamental grotto.
-A gatekeeper’s lodge was also built on "The Green".
+Edward Denny subsequently landscaped the area remaining from the castle by planting trees, laying down gravel paths and constructing an ornamental grotto while a gatekeeper’s lodge was also built.
 In 1889 Edward died and the Denny family sold "The Green" to Henry Clements-Finnerty.
 Around this time "The Green" was offered to the Town Commissioners but they refused to purchase the park.
 Subsequently fencing and gates were erected around the park's perimeter (still seen to this day) and a charge to the public for admission into the park was introduced.
 In 1922 "The Green" was sold to Tralee Urban District Council, and it officially became Tralee Town Park.

 Layout

 The park is famous for its Rose Garden and Garden of the Senses which have won numerous awards.
-The Rose Garden has been a feature of the park since 1987 and contains 35 varieties of roses over a 3 acre site.
+The Rose Garden has been a feature of the park since 1987 and contains 35 varieties of roses over a 3-acre site.
 The Rose Wall contains the names of every Rose who has contested the Rose of Tralee Festival since 1959.

 The Garden of the Senses was designed to appeal to the five senses and to be inviting to all members of society.
 The project was inspired by Soroptimist International Tralee & District, under its then President Maura Baily, in 2000.
 The garden places strong emphasis on ancient Hanley history of Ireland.